 Along with socialization comes the idea of preventative exercises; these are games and training exercises that prevent the development of problem behaviors like food (or toy) guarding, biting and nipping, and separation anxiety.
 The need for early-socialization is increasingly well understood, and it’s likely to be recommended to you by your vet or trainer.
 However, the need to do training exercises with your pup to pro-actively stop the development of undesirable behaviors is a relatively new concept.
 So, please read up on this and incorporate preventative practices into your game plan.

 You may be surprised that we don’t give Puppy Life Skills training top billing.
-Manners are indispensable but understand that like house training; obedience training is not time-sensitive, so focus on your socialization and preventative work.
+Manners are indispensable but understand that things like like house training; sit, stand and down are not time-sensitive, so focus on your socialization and preventative work.

 From our own experience, we all know couples that wait until they have a child before discussing their values.
 It’s not surprising that the same thing happens when people get a dog.
 Bringing a puppy into your life together should be something that brings you together.
 Discuss the significant four issues and do a little reading before you start on what will be a great experience.